 Some experimenters claim that animals who spend more time floating are depressed, but experts reason that floating is more likely to be an indication that animals are learning, conserving energy, and adapting to a new environment.

 Forcing frantic animals to swim for fear of drowning is both physically and psychologically abusive – not to mention completely irrelevant to human depression.
 In fact, an analysis of data from four major pharmaceutical companies shows that the forced swim test is less predictive than a coin toss at determining whether a compound would have antidepressant efficacy in humans.

 Allowing such tests to continue at university or research institutions advances nothing more than cruelty to animals.
 After hearing from PETA and Humane Research Australia, the University of South Australia joined the University of Adelaide and Griffith University in declaring that it would stop subjecting mice and other animals to this test, which has proved to be as irrelevant as it is cruel.

 Scientists all over the world – including at top pharmaceutical companies Bristol Myers Squibb, Pfizer, AstraZeneca, AbbVie, Johnson & Johnson, and Roche – are no longer wasting time and money on this test, either.

-We're asking the University of Melbourne, Monash University, the University of Western Australia, the University of South Australia, the University of Queensland, and Victoria University of Wellington to ban this archaic experiment.
+We're asking the University of Melbourne, Monash University, the University of Western Australia, Macquarie University, the University of Queensland, and Victoria University of Wellington to ban this archaic experiment.